 WHAT ARE THE NEXT STEPS?

-In late July, I traveled to Nanyuki, Kenya to secure land.
-A formal agreement has been be signed and, a this time, we are just awaiting the land deed.
-We are starting with one acre of land and, if funding permits, will purchase a second.
-Architectural renderings of the structure have been finalized and we are working with the Kenyan-based construction team to break ground and open doors in 2019.
+In late July 2018, I traveled to Nanyuki, Kenya to begin the process of securing land.
+We are starting with one acre and, if funding permits, will purchase a second.
+Architectural renderings of the structure have been finalized and we are working with the Kenyan-based construction team who - as of December 2018 - have broken ground.
+We are slated to team to open doors in June of 2019.